 long QT syndrome are also examples of electrical disorders.

-See page one to learn the
+See page 1 to learn the

 difference between a sudden cardiac arrest and heart attack, and what puts you at risk of sudden cardiac arrest.